-- Algebra or its equivalent 1 unit - Geometry or its equivalent 1 unit - All math units must build on the base of algebra and geometry knowledge and skills. - (Comparable concurrent credit college courses may be substituted where applicable) - one unit of computer science chosen from ADE Essentials of Computer Programming, A DE Computer Science and Mathematics, AP Computer Science, AP Computer Science Principles, IB Computer Science, or other options approved by ADE may be substituted for a math credit beyond Algebra I and Geometry

-A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the four (4) unit requirement.
+- Algebra or its equivalent 1 unit - Geometry or its equivalent 1 unit - All math units must build on the base of algebra and geometry knowledge and skills. - (Comparable concurrent credit college courses may be substituted where applicable) - A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the four (4) unit requirement.